-Resources are often embedded in interdependent networks, and a number of organisations may be involved in the overall provision of sport (Walker & Hayton, 2017; Yeager, Zhang & Diana, 2015;).
-The application of RDT to the community sport facilities examined is particularly appropriate as this article considers power relations within networks, and examines the extent to which each organisation requires resources from the others.
-It may be the case that reliance on networks has increased in the context of austerity policies, as previously available state funding is now a less viable source of finance (Spending Review 2010, 2013).
+Resources, essentially those important to RDT, themselves do not exist outside of social structures (personal and organisational), they are often embedded within interdependent networks, and a number of organisations may be involved in the overall provision of sport, or the resources to provide sport (Walker & Hayton, 2017; Yeager, Zhang & Diana, 2015).
+Borgatti and Foster (2003) offer a comprehensive review of how resource dependency exists within networks that influence power, access to resources and facilitate and constrain behaviour.
+The application of RDT to the community sport facilities examined here, is particularly appropriate as this article considers power relations within networks, and examines the extent to which each organisation requires resources flowing through organisational structures.
+People or organisations exist within networks, irrespective of austerity, however, through austerity, network structures have been realigned, which has distorted power and resources and has constrained organisational behaviour (Borgatti & Foster, 2003: Spending Review 2010, 2013).

-Partners in schemes like those discussed in this article are unable to act autonomously as independent atomistic agents, they are embedded in social relations with outside agencies, who control critical resources, and therefore power (MacIntosh et al 2016, Nienhuser 2008, Pfeffer & Salancik, 1978; Walker & Hayton 2017).
-However, all partners within a network are vulnerable to the actions of others, as seen in sport contexts (Walker & Hayton, 2017), and as reviewed by Borgatti and Foster (2003).
+Sport organisations and practitioners, like those under study in this article, are unable to act autonomously as independent atomistic agents, because they are embedded in social relations with outside agencies, who control critical resources, and therefore power (MacIntosh et al 2016, Nienhuser 2008, Pfeffer & Salancik, 1978; Walker & Hayton 2017).
+Furthermore, all partners within a network are vulnerable and constrained by the actions of others, as seen in sport contexts (Walker & Hayton, 2017), especially if those others have prominent positions of power in the network and control of valuable resources (Borgatti & Foster, 2003).
 As highlighted by Walker and Hayton (2017), problems can arise not only because an organisation is dependent on its environment, but because the context of the environment is not dependable.
-In network terms, because of this embeddedness, impacts of the structure constrain the choices organisations can make, networks have structures and structures have consequences.
+In network terms, because of the constraints that structure imposes on sport organisations (i.e., structural and relational embeddedness, see Granovetter, 2017), rational decision making of organisations is impaired, by positional, power and resource constraints of being in a complex network structure.
+To that end, it can be said within and across sport organisations that networks have structures and structures have consequences, which will have implications for resource-dependency.